KKR & Co. Inc. (KKR) Stock: A Closer Look at the Analyst Ratings - News Heater

 KKR’s Market Performance

-KKR’s stock has fallen by -3.11% in the past week, with a monthly drop of -1.04% and a quarterly rise of 19.65%.
-The volatility ratio for the week is 2.28% while the volatility levels for the last 30 days are 2.26% for KKR & Co.
-Inc. The simple moving average for the last 20 days is -0.93% for KKR stock, with a simple moving average of 11.89% for the last 200 days.
+KKR’s stock has risen by 1.30% in the past week, with a monthly rise of 1.15% and a quarterly rise of 17.34%.
+The volatility ratio for the week is 2.35% while the volatility levels for the last 30 days are 2.37% for KKR & Co.
+Inc. The simple moving average for the past 20 days is 0.64% for KKR’s stock, with a 12.85% simple moving average for the past 200 days.

 Analysts’ Opinion of KKR